angel25bcs10712-stack/AI-Risk-Manager/README.md

 - The benchmark dataset is synthetic and does not represent real-world fraud patterns or production traffic.
 - The fallback store is intended for local resilience and demonstration; MongoDB is the primary persistence option when configured and available.
 - The investigation workflow is a deterministic backend orchestration of configured evidence checks and model output; it is not an autonomous financial authority.
+- Reported precision/recall/ROC-AUC reflect performance on a synthetic generator's decision boundary, which is more separable than real-world fraud/legitimate transaction distributions are expected to be.
+See "Synthetic Data & Why Metrics Look Strong" above.
+- This project addresses one loss category — payment fraud risk scoring.
+  It does not implement return-risk scoring or chargeback-evidence generation, despite "Risk Manager" implying broader scope.
+Extending to those categories would require separate feature sets and labeled data.
+- False-positive cost figures are illustrative estimates built on stated assumptions (transaction value, review labor cost, churn proxy), not measured operational costs from a live deployment.

 ## Docker Support